 Sixth Form students at St George's are expected to help in supporting the learning of younger students.
-We hope that our Sixth Formers will benefit from this character-building opportunity.
+This reflects our ethos of "service-beyond-self" and we hope that our Sixth Formers will benefit from this character-building opportunity.

 All Year 12s are expected to participate in ICS during the whole of the year, generally for one hour per week.
-There are two main areas where support is required; in class directed by the subject teacher, and in Learning Support working one-to-one.
+There are two main areas where support is required - in class directed by the subject teacher, and in Learning Support working one-to-one.

-We hope, where possible, to match the individual talents of the Sixth Former to the support required.
+We hope, where possible, to match the individual talents of our Sixth Formers to the support required.
 We also listen carefully when Sixth Form students tell us they have a particular interest.
 Some of our Sixth Formers who speak a second language work with younger pupils who also speak that language.